MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/lvm-gettooltips.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce l'handle del controllo ToolTip.
+Restituisce l'handle del controllo descrizione comando.

 ## <a name="requirements"></a>Requisiti